beforan/trevolution/readme.md

 ## `4-watcher.sh`

-This is all kubectl commands so host non-specific, as with `2-argocd.sh`.
+This is all (mcirok8s) kubectl commands so host non-specific, as with `2-argocd.sh`.

+`// TODO: can it be vanilla kubectl only?`

 ## `show-argocd.sh`

-This is kubectl commands so host non-specific.
+This is (microk8s) kubectl commands so host non-specific.

+`// TODO: can it be vanilla kubectl only?`

 ## `uninstall.sh`